History of left-wing politics in the United States: Bernie Sanders campaigns, Black Lives Matter and Occupy

-On June 26, 2015, the United States Supreme Court ruled in the case of Obergefell v.
-Hodges that the fundamental right to marry is guaranteed to same-sex couples by both the Due Process Clause and the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

 On November 3, 2015, Kshama Sawant, Socialist Alternative candidate, was elected to Position 3 of the Seattle City Council.

 In the 2016 presidential election, independent Vermont Senator Bernie Sanders ran a strong primary campaign, but he did not win the nomination though he nearly won many midwestern states including an upset in Michigan.
 The Sanders movement led to the creation of progressive groups such as Brand New Congress, Indivisible, Justice Democrats and Our Revolution.

 Sanders ran for president again in the 2020 Democratic Party presidential primaries, and unlike in 2016 was seen as the frontrunner at one point, but when the field coalesced against him on Super Tuesday he lost to former Vice President Joe Biden with weakened support than before.
 However after the latter was elected, the Biden presidency took progressive ques such as the American Rescue Plan.

-In June 2025, the New York City chapter-endorsed candidate, Zohran Mamdani, won the Democratic Party primary election for mayor, defeating former governor Andrew Cuomo in an upset which shocked many commentators as he was viewed as being in a somewhat disadvantageous position.
-In November, he would go on to win the 2025 New York City mayoral election, once inaugurated, he will become the second DSA mayor of New York City after David Dinkins left office in 1993.
+In June 2025, the New York City chapter-endorsed candidate, Zohran Mamdani, won the Democratic Party primary election for mayor, defeating former governor Andrew Cuomo.
+In November, he won the 2025 New York City mayoral election and became the second DSA mayor of New York City after David Dinkins left office in 1993.